sergigon/time_weather_skill/README.md

   + Current: `Basic list`, `'precip_mm'`
   + Forecast: `Basic list`, `'mintemp_c'`, `'maxtemp_c'`, `'totalprecip_mm'`

-This input can be extendable modifing each weather class inside the skill code.
+This input can be extendable modifing each weather class inside the code.

 ### Display
 Each number corresponds to one variable: